MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_sendrnidv2.md

 #### - destWWN [in]

 Contains a WWN for the destination port on the fabric configuration server that will provide the node identification data.

+#### - destFCID [in]

+Contains the fibre channel identifier of the destination port specified by <i>destWWN. </i>If no fibre channel identifier for the destination port is available, the caller should set this member to 0.

 #### - RspBufferSize [in, out]